 To win a California personal injury claim based on res ipsa loquitur, you must establish three things:

 - The accident or injury would not ordinarily have occurred without negligence,

-Example: An otherwise healthy patient undergoes an emergency appendectomy.
-Afterward, the patient’s arm begins to hurt and then go numb.
-Eventually the arm becomes paralyzed.It is fairly obvious that someone on the surgical team was negligent.
-But because the patient was unconscious when the harm occurred, the patient cannot say who was responsible.3
+Example: An otherwise healthy patient undergoes an emergency appendectomy but wakes up with a paralyzed arm.
+It is obvious that someone on the surgical team was negligent.
+Though because the patient was unconscious when the harm occurred, the patient cannot say who was responsible.3

-Therefore, the burden is on them rather than the plaintiff to explain what went wrong.
+The California Supreme Court has held that plaintiffs in this situation can still make use of res ipsa loquitur: Since all members of a surgical team share control for a patient’s well-being, the burden is on them rather than the plaintiff to explain what went wrong.
 This prevents the situation in which members of a group avoid liability by staying silent.

-But remember — the doctrine of res ipsa loquitur simply shifts the burden of proof to the defendant.
+Though remember — the doctrine of res ipsa loquitur simply shifts the burden of proof to the defendant.
 Innocent defendants can still avoid liability by:

 - Identifying the wrongdoer, or